mishrole/NetCore5_Microservices/README.md

 $ dotnet --version
 ```

+## Test independently

-### Run locally
+### Locally
-To run the project locally, run the following commands:
+To test each service locally, run the following commands:

 ```bash
 # Go into a service